Waste management in Taiwan: Power generation

 In 2016, 76.8% of fly ash from coal-fired power plants in Taiwan were reused in the construction areas, totaling to 1.703 million tons.
 Any remaining industrial waste from power generation industries, such as wire, cables and scrap were reused by waste disposal contractors through open bidding process.
 In 2016, there was 4,950 tons of such waste sold, which generated a revenue of NT$533 million.

 Recycling facilities

 Incinerators

-Incomplete list of incinerators in Taiwan.
-Please expand this list and correct it, if necessary.
+As of August 2023, there are currently 25 large-scale waste incineration plants in operation.
+Among them, 22 plants are publicly owned with 5 publicly operated and 17 privately operated.
+The remaining three plants are privately owned and operated.